-Plymouth County Outreach is a multi-faceted collaboration of the 27 municipal police departments in Plymouth County, as well as Bridgewater State University Police Department, working together alongside Recovery Coaches with lived experience to make treatment, resources, and harm reduction tools more accessible to those living with substance use disorder and their loved ones.
+Plymouth County Outreach is a multi-faceted collaboration of the 27 municipal police departments in Plymouth County, as well as Bridgewater State University Police Department, working together with Recovery Coaches and community organizations, and coalitions to make treatment, resources, and harm reduction tools more accessible to those living with substance use disorder and their loved ones.
 Our goal is to provide compassionate, judgment-free support while reducing overdose fatalities.

 How We Got Started